net-daemon/docs/docs/api/hass_model/hass_model_codegen.md

 The generated code contains the followig

-* A class `Entities` that provides properties to navigate to all existig entities in Home Assistant
+* A class `Entities` that provides properties to navigate to all existig entities in Home Assistant via intellisense
 * A record derived from `Entity` for each domain that has entities in Home assistant
 * A record with all the attributes of all entities in a specific domain, so they can be accessed via typed properties